5 Effective Ways to Check CPU Info in Linux

 TL;DR

-To check CPU info in Linux, you can try these methods:
+To get CPU info Linux, you can try these methods:

-Continue reading the guide below to explore different methods to check CPU info in Linux and tips and tricks to check CPU info.
+Continue reading the guide below to explore different methods to get CPU info Linux and tips and tricks to check CPU info.

 1. lscpu Command